epfl-ada/ada-2024-project-padamalgame/docs/index.markdown

 # Genre clustering

-In order to better understand movie genres and how they interact we have applied dimensionality reduction and K-means in order to identify the main cluster and their characteristics.
-We chose t-SNE as our dimensionality reduction method in order to allow for non-linear relations and applied K-means after t-SNE to mitigate the curse of dimensionality as we have 30 genres and hence 30 features!
+In order to better understand movie genres and how they interact we have applied dimensionality reduction and K-means in order to identify the main clusters and their characteristics.
+We chose t-SNE as our dimensionality reduction method in order to allow for non-linear relations and applied K-means after t-SNE to mitigate the curse of dimensionality as we have 30 features !\\
 In order to pick the ideal number of clusters, we used the elbow method.

+{% include side_by_side_images.html image1="elbow_plot_adapted.png" alt1="elbow plot for adapted movies" image2="elbow_plot_all.png" alt2="elbow plot for all movies" %}

 As we can see, for adapted movies, a good number of clusters is 11.

-{% include side_by_side_images.html image1="elbow_plot_adapted.png" alt1="elbow plot for adapted movies" image2="elbow_plot_all.png" alt2="elbow plot for all movies" %}

 However, for all movies the ideal number of clusters is less clear as there is no defined elbow, so we have therefore tried to find a good balance and picked 16 clusters.\\
 This is interesting as it implies that adapted movies have more defined and stronger genre clusters.\\
-It is quite visible when comparing the two clustering graphs !
+It is quite visible when comparing the two clustering graphs!

 {% include side_by_side_plotly.html plotly1="adapted_movies_cluster.html" plotly2="all_movies_cluster.html" %}

 Let’s now dig deeper and look into the clusters of adapted movies:

-[INSERT TABLE HERE]

-[CLUSTER LIST]
+{% include adapted_movies_cluster_stats.html %}

+**Overall statistics**\\
+avg box office: 7.84e+07\\
+variance box office: 1.41e+08\\
+avg rating: 6.45\\
+variance rating: 254\\

+**Cluster 0**\\
+This cluster is very average.
+Average box office, average rating, most common genres.
+You get the picture, it’s the average Joe… It helps to explain why it is also one of the biggest clusters !

+**Cluster 1**\\
+It regroups horror, thriller and sci-fi.
+This one will get your heart beating.
+It is one of the biggest clusters (to my great regret…) It is quite successful at the box office on average however these movies seem to be hit or miss as the variance is quite high.
+The rating on the other hand is systematically low …

+**Cluster 2**\\
+Here we have old school movies.
+Silent films, classics, gangster movies, period pieces, you name it.
+Unfortunately for the nostalgic folk, they aren’t very successful as they have a low box office (which is likely due to inflation!) and low rating on average, along with a low variance for both.

+**Cluster 3**\\
+Nothing to see here… Similar to cluster 0, with less romance and more family movies.

+**Cluster 4**\\
+We now have family and kid oriented movies.
+Prepare yourself for lots of animations, comedy and fantasy.
+It is the best performing cluster on rating, with the highest average and lowest variance !
+It does not shine as bright with its box office, however it is nonetheless a promising cluster.

+**Cluster 5**\\
+It mixes action, comedy, sci-fi and thriller.
+An unnoteworthy cluster with consistently low box office and rating.

+**Cluster 6**\\
+This cluster is for thrill chasers with crime, action and horror.
+A good performer at the box office, although somewhat unsteady, and an average and unvarying rating.

+**Cluster 7**\\
+A cluster for the nostalgic romantic with a whimsical soul.
+It is the highest performing cluster in terms of box office.
+Romance wins again !

+**Cluster 8**\\
+An alliance of family movies, comedy and musicals: a more lighthearted cluster.
+It has the lowest box office and highest rating variance which suggests mixed reviews…

+**Cluster 9**\\
+We’ve seen it before, a blend of action, thriller and fantasy, but this time with a historical twist !
+Not a very promising cluster with a high variance, mediocre box office and a low rating…

+**Cluster 10**\\
+The smallest cluster, featuring niche and classic genres.
+It has the third-highest box office average but significant variability.
+These movies seem to leave the public unimpressed according to average rating.

+**Conclusion**\\
-**So to maximise your chances of success, you can have two strategies.
-Either you play it safe and make an animated, family friendly movie (cluster 5) in order to be universally enjoyed and have a decent box office, or you go all in: high risks but high rewards with a nice thriller (cluster 7).**
+So to maximise your chances of success, you can have two strategies.
+Either you play it safe and make an animated, family friendly movie (cluster 4) in order to be universally enjoyed and have a decent box office, or you go all in: high risks but high rewards with a whirlwind romance (cluster 7).

 # Sentiment Analysis